Tessa’s Recipe Rundown

 What Kind of Chocolate is Best in Fudgy Brownies?

-- I find this gives the perfect balance of chocolate flavor without tasting too bitter or intense.
-Plus the chocolate chips play a secret role… they help to form that brownie crust on top!
+I find this gives the perfect balance of chocolate flavor without tasting too bitter or intense.
+Plus, the chocolate chips play a secret role: they help to form that brownie crust on top!

-- Be sure to let the melted chocolate cool slightly before adding it to the batter, you don’t want to scramble your eggs with molten hot chocolate.
+Be sure to let the melted chocolate cool slightly before adding it to the batter, you don’t want to scramble your eggs with molten hot chocolate.

-Butter for Brownies
+The Butter in Ultimate Brownies

-- The recipe takes 1 1/2 sticks of unsalted butter (6 ounces, 170 grams, or 12 tablespoons) and melts it down with the chocolate.
+The recipe takes 1 1/2 sticks of unsalted butter (6 ounces, 170 grams, or 12 tablespoons) and melts it down with the chocolate.
 This helps prevent the chocolate from seizing if melted by itself, and allows the ingredients to become homogenized.

 I actually recently experimented with Butter vs. Oil in Brownies to see how the type of fat used affects the final result.
 Check out my Butter vs. Oil in Baking article for a full breakdown on each of these fats and how they affect tenderness, flavor, and texture in baked goods (and not just brownies).
 You might just understand why I opted to only use butter in these Fudgy Brownies!